Jgilhuly/cursor-demos/legacy-systems/jquery-to-react-widget/README.md

 ## Migration Opportunities

-This codebase presents excellent opportunities to demonstrate modern development practices:
+This codebase presents opportunities to demonstrate modern development practices:

 ### 🟢 **React Component Architecture**
 - Convert to functional components with hooks